The Crow (1994 film): Plot

 Eric visits Albrecht and confirms his suspicions about the vigilante's identity.
 Albrecht tells Eric that he stayed with Shelly until she died, witnessing the thirty hours of suffering she endured.
 Eric touches Albrecht, absorbing the pain Shelly felt.
 Later, Eric saves Sarah from being hit by a car, revealing to her that he has returned.
 Eric next targets T-Bird, killing him in an explosion.

 The following morning, Sarah and Darla reconcile, and Sarah reunites with Eric at his apartment.
 Top Dollar holds a meeting with his associates to discuss plans to burn the city to the ground on Devil's Night.
 Eric arrives for Skank, but a gunfight erupts, ending with Eric throwing Skank from a window to his death.
 Top Dollar, his lover and half-sister Myca, and his right-hand man Grange escape.
 Myca deduces that the crow is the source of Eric's immortality.

 Satisfied with his vengeance, Eric gives Shelly's engagement ring to Sarah and returns to his grave.
 Grange abducts Sarah on her way home and takes her to an abandoned church, where Myca and Top Dollar await.
 Top Dollar takes Shelly's ring.
 The crow alerts Eric to Sarah's plight, and he rushes to rescue her but is ambushed by Grange, who wounds the crow and renders Eric vulnerable.
 Albrecht arrives and kills Grange, while Myca attempts to seize the crow for its power; it claws out her eyes, causing her to fall to her death from the bell tower.
-Top Dollar retreats to the church roof with Sarah, where he fights and badly wounds Eric.
+Top Dollar retreats to the church roof with Sarah, where he fights and badly wounds Eric, and reveals that he ordered T-Bird and his men to clear their apartment, making him responsible for Eric and Shelley's murder.
 Eric transfers Shelly's pain into Top Dollar, causing him to stumble off the roof and be fatally impaled on a gargoyle.

 Sarah and a wounded Albrecht are recovered from the church, while a dying Eric goes to Shelly's grave, where her spirit arrives to comfort him and return his body to rest.
-Some time later, Sarah visits the graves, and the crow gives her Shelly’s ring.
+Some time later, Sarah visits the graves, and the crow gives her Shelly's ring.